henovw/henovw/README.md

-# Henry van Weelderen
+## About me
 ### Software Developer - Computer Science @ UBC

 henryvw.com

-I am a second-year student looking to collaborate with anyone who has a drive to build something great.
+- I am a second-year student looking to collaborate with anyone who has a drive to build something great.
 Please reach out at henryvanweelderen@gmail.com if you want to work on any projects with me.

 ## Projects